 Category Archives: Jake Fey

-Please take a few minutes to watch my latest video update, where I discuss the important transportation bills and budget priorities being debated in Olympia.
+Please take a few minutes to watch my latest video update, where I discuss the House transportation revenue package and how it will benefit the South Puget Sound region.

 House Democrats have released a new plan for transportation revenue and investment, making a handful of changes to the proposal they passed two years ago and setting up a new round of negotiations with the Senate.
 “A robust, modern transportation system is critical to our economy and our quality of life here in Washington,” said Transportation Chair Judy Clibborn (D-Mercer Island).
 “This package will create jobs, combat traffic congestion, and connect the communities of our state together.”
 “This package builds … Continue reading